 If you can’t decide between an apartment or a house, a townhouse has a bit of both worlds.

-A townhouse is a multi-level building that’s designed to mimic a house that is owned on a strata title.
+A townhouse is usually a multi-level building that’s designed to mimic a house but is owned on a strata title.
 You own the dwelling but share the land with others.

-There are 'freehold' townhouses, however, which means there is no body corporate.
+There are 'freehold' townhouses on the market, however, which means there is no body corporate.

 houses vs apartments 4